ClareBee/AngularHeroesTutorial/README.md

 > When you configure an injector with a provider, you associate that provider with a DI token.
 The injector maintains an internal token-provider map that it references when asked for a dependency.
 The token is the key to the map. *https://angular.io/guide/dependency-injection*

 Angular's HttpClient methods return RxJS Observables => re: methods asynchronous signature

+By convention, the module class name is AppRoutingModule and it belongs in the app-routing.module.ts in the src/app folder.

+>`imports: [ RouterModule.forRoot(routes) ]`
+The method is called forRoot() because you configure the router at the application's root level.
+The forRoot() method supplies the service providers and directives needed for routing, and performs the initial navigation based on the current browser URL.